Sign in

 Important Notes

-API 623 is written for after the industry repeatedly specify an &#;API 600&#; globe valve.
+API 623 is written for after the industry repeatedly specifies an API 600 globe valve.
 The standard models after API 600 and maintains the same section as API 600.
-Any notes in regard to special service, specification, and custom modification which may make a valve not meet API 623 may require the manufacture to strike out API 623 in the nameplate to maintain compliance to their API monogram program.
+Any notes regarding special service, specification, and custom modification that may make a valve not meet API 623 may require the manufacturer to strike out API 623 in the nameplate to maintain compliance with their API monogram program.

-For access to API standard, please check.
-IHS | Techstreet |
+For access to the API standard, please check IHS | Techstreet |

-For information on additional valve standards please see Standards Summaries.
+For information on additional valve standards, please see Standards Summaries.

 Other Standards